 2. Create codebase

 In order to correctly communicate with the platformOS engine and API, your codebase should be organized into a specific directory structure.
-To create your codebase in a local environment follow the steps in the Create Your Codebase topic.
+To create your codebase in a local environment follow the steps in the Working with the Code and Files topic.

 What you’ll need: